Devolution and Local Government Reorganisation

-The government set out plans in December 2024 which would see all the district, borough, county and city councils in Staffordshire abolished and be replaced with larger unitary authorities.
+The government set out plans in December 2024 which will see all the district, borough, county and city councils in Staffordshire abolished and be replaced with larger unitary authorities.
 This is part of wider plans for Devolution.

 You can see more about this from the English Devolution White paper.